Impression And Mouth Preparation

 Impression And Mouth Preparation Incisive Papilla

-1. Cuspid eminence:
+1. Cuspid Eminence:

 • Bony elevation on residual alveolar ridge

-• Location: between canine & 1st premolar
+• Location: between canine and 1st premolar

 Impression And Mouth Preparation Cuspid Eminence